miso-lims/miso-lims/docs/user_manual/instruments.md

 important if you are using Run Scanner and it is reporting some runs under the old name and some under the new name.
 You can link these instruments to record this better.

-Go to the Edit Instrument page for the instrument with the old name.
+First, create a new instrument using the new name.
+Next, go to the Edit Instrument page for the instrument with the old name.
 For "Status," choose "Upgraded."
-In the "Decomissioned" field, record the date that the name was changed.
+In the "Decommissioned" field, record the date that the name was changed, and in the Upgraded To dropdown, choose the instrument with the new name.
 Click the "Save" button at the top right to save your changes.
 Once an instrument is upgraded, the old one will no longer appear in the Sequencer Status widget, or in the options list when creating new runs.

 {% include userman-toplink.md %}